 - Ability to create and send customised invoices with SumUp’s built-in invoicing tool

 - Option to share payment links with customers via text, WhatsApp or Facebook for easy payments

 - Instant notifications so that you can keep track of transactions with ease

 - Option to freeze or unfreeze your card if you misplace it

 - Customer support 7 days a week via chat, email or phone

 What types of fees are there to pay?

 With the SumUp business account, there is no monthly account fee, no fees for transfers and no fees for spending on your Mastercard.
-However, only the first 3 cash withdrawals are free each month – after that there will be a 2% fee to pay.
+However, only 3 cash withdrawals are free each month – after that there is a 2% fee to pay.
 This fee also applies to withdrawals carried out overseas.